Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Dynamical System Learning via NVP Transformations

-In general, the proposed implementation of the diffeomorphism appears more capable at shaping the streamlines of the vector field according to the demonstrated trajectories.
+The proposed implementation of the diffeomorphism appears more capable at shaping the streamlines of the vector field according to the demonstrated trajectories.
 It also has good accuracy, with values of prediction cosine similarity error and average DTWD about $0.5$ and $0.2$, respectively, all of which are comparable to the current state-of-the-art (e.g. \cite{figueroa_physicallyconsistent_2018, rana_euclideanizing_2020}) as shown in Fig.\ref{fig:comparison_dynamics}.

 This comes at the cost of a poor RMSE, over the velocities, given that the velocity information has been discarded in the learning process.
 Reconstruction of the desired velocity profile can be achieved through proper re-scaling techniques of the reconstructed DS as shown, for instance, by \cite{perrin_fast_2016}.